Opt-In Policy for Sensitive Examinations

 Terms and Definitions

-“Student” for purposes of this Policy means any person enrolled and matriculated as a student at the College.
+“Student” for purposes of this Policy means any person enrolled and matriculated as a student at the University.

-“Patient” is any Student or person seeking medical assistance while at the College.
+“Patient” is any Student or person seeking medical assistance while at the University.

 “Minor” is any Patient under the age of 18 who seeks services and who is not otherwise defined as a Student.

-“Practitioner” is an employee (or contracted employee) of the College who has current, active licensure or certification to practice medicine or medical procedures in the State of New York.
+“Practitioner” is an employee (or contracted employee) of the University who has current, active licensure or certification to practice medicine or medical procedures in the State of New York.

 “Sensitive Medical Examination” for purposes of this Policy means an examination or procedure performed by a medical professional from the office of Health Services or Athletics and includes the physical examination of, or a procedure involving the genitalia, rectum, or breasts, regardless of gender.